robbintt/popup-openvpn/README.md

 If you can 'kind of run a server', then you can manage this.

-Set up all your non-technical friends with ovpn files, users, and passwords!
+Give all your non-technical friends a free VPN!